dougthecook logo

 After the pizza dough is spread out and ready for the toppings, two things must be done:

-1. Poke the dough with a fork in several places.
+- Poke the dough with a fork in several places.
+Do not poke all the way through (so sauce doesn't leak on the pizza pan).
 This helps reduce the dough from forming large bubbles during cooking.

-2. Coat the top with olive oil.
-This reduces the sauce from soaking into the crust and making it mushy.
+- Coat the top with a thin layer of olive oil.
+This reduces the chance the sauce will soak into the crust.

 Storage